 Crackdown on Misclassifying Employees

 We have received a few emails asking whether or not our services will be affected by the new laws in PA, NH, and other states.
 We do not try misclassifying employees purposely to save an employer on Workers Comp premiums.
-We feel that employers should pay for their fair share but not one penny more.
+We feel that employers should pay their fair share but not one penny more.

 The two articles below deal with misclassifying employees as subcontractors.
 This is being looked at more closely by all states.
 If you are unsure about how to classify employees, get in contact with us ASAP.